Quantum number: Connection to symmetry

+Properties

 The tally of quantum numbers varies from system to system and has no universal answer.
 Hence these parameters must be found for each system to be analyzed.
 A quantized system requires at least one quantum number.
 The dynamics (i.e. time evolution) of any quantum system are described by a quantum operator in the form of a Hamiltonian, H. There is one quantum number of the system corresponding to the system's energy; i.e., one of the eigenvalues of the Hamiltonian.
 There is also one quantum number for each linearly independent operator O that commutes with the Hamiltonian.
 A complete set of commuting observables (CSCO) that commute with the Hamiltonian characterizes the system with all its quantum numbers.
 There is a one-to-one relationship between the quantum numbers and the operators of the CSCO, with each quantum number taking one of the eigenvalues of its corresponding operator.
 As a result of the different basis that may be arbitrarily chosen to form a complete set of commuting operators, different sets of quantum numbers may be used for the description of the same system in different situations.

+Good quantum numbers

+A specific category of quantum numbers are called "good" quantum numbers; they correspond to eigenvalues of operators that commute with the Hamiltonian, quantities that can be known with precision at the same time as the system's energy.
+Specifically, observables that commute with the Hamiltonian are simultaneously diagonalizable with it and so the eigenvalues $a$ and the energy (eigenvalues of the Hamiltonian) are not limited by an uncertainty relation arising from non-commutativity.
+Together, a specification of all of the quantum numbers of a quantum system fully characterize a basis state of the system, and can in principle be measured together.
+Many observables have discrete spectra (sets of eigenvalues) in quantum mechanics, so the quantities can only be measured in discrete values.
+In particular, this leads to quantum numbers that take values in discrete sets of integers or half-integers; although they could approach infinity in some cases.

-Electron in an atom
+Electron in a hydrogen-like atom

-Four quantum numbers can describe an electron in an atom completely:
+Four quantum numbers can describe an electron energy level in a hydrogen-like atom completely: